 Imagine how much time you can save in the morning when you only have to choose between two sweaters, instead of twelve.
 Choice-overload results in cognitive fatigue and thus weakens our ability to suppress our desires.
 Remove everything you don’t need and diminish your choices.
 That will change your default option.
-The default option is the pre-set choice of behaviour or action that always will be followed unless another decision is consciously made.
+The default option is the pre-set choice of behavior or action that always will be followed unless another decision is consciously made.
 When the default option is in line with your long-term goals, you won’t automatically do something else.

 Get it done!

 Things can changing faster than you thought possible.
 The small things matter to make the options you desire more accessible.
 What barriers do you have to your goals?
 The psychological approach of the willpower muscle doesn’t focus on changing the environment.
 It is focused on how to increase your efforts to overcome the temptations in the surroundings.

 To effectively change your behavior you have to shut down this internal conflict between your goals and the environment.
 It is not enough to change all environmental settings.
 You have to change your wishes and desires and be genuinely convinced that these are the goals you want to achieve.
 If something is considered a temptation, it means that you did not align your subconscious desires with your long-term goal.

 If you’re genuinely committed to your New Year’s resolution, this is what you will do automatically.
 All the decisions you make will be in favour of this achievement.
 An environment that is designed to do nothing but change your behavior does not include temptations.